mikehaertl/Codeception/docs/modules/Yii2.md

 ### Parts

-By default all available methods are loaded, but you can specify parts to select only needed actions and avoid conflicts.
+By default all available methods are loaded, but you can also use the `part` option to select only the needed actions and to avoid conflicts.
+The avilable parts are:

-* `init` - use module only for initialization (for acceptance tests).
+* `init` - use the module only for initialization (for acceptance tests).
 * `orm` - include only `haveRecord/grabRecord/seeRecord/dontSeeRecord` actions.
 * `fixtures` - use fixtures inside tests with `haveFixtures/grabFixture/grabFixtures` actions.
 * `email` - include email actions `seeEmailsIsSent/grabLastSentEmail/...`